 “I’m so happy the way business went for me today o, I don’t know why mummy Ocheche is complaining.”

 “Every day is not Christmas and every day cannot be good for everybody” Aunty Funke said with a non-challance that suggested she was more interested in the consumption of her mango seed than Uncle Alonge’s conversation.
-Yet, the old man was not finished yet.
+Yet, the old man was not discouraged.

-“Will you people still be going to Akuku this night?’ he asked.
+“Are you people still going to Akuku this night?’ he asked.
 SILENCE.

 “It getting late and it will be very dark before you people reach o.
 Why don’t you spend the night here in Igarra as usual instead of making a journey at this hour of the night?
 At least it won’t be the first time or what do you think?”

-“Iti Ogosilo is home tonight and we are expecting a visitor tonight, I won’t let you ruin the transaction we have tonight o so hurry up woman”.
+“Iti Ogosilo is home tonight and we are expecting a visitor, I won’t let you ruin the transaction we have tonight o so hurry up woman”.
 She added, her face turned towards the direction of Uncle Alonge, she was now wearing a mischievous grin.
 Even though she was obviously talking to the hair stylist with her voice raised in anger, she was facing Uncle Alonge.
 Normally, at this hour, she would have decided to stay the night.
 This had happened many times before.
 Ocheche wondered why she decided they must leave soon after she convinced her mother to leave her in her care.
-When her mother said Aunty Funke would bring her home, Ocheche knew what she had in mind was the following morning.
+When her mother said Aunty Funke would bring her home, Ocheche knew what she had in mind been that the weird woman would take her home the following morning.

 “Is she through with you?” the weird looking woman asked soon after Ocheche stepped into the kiosk.
 She nodded in the affirmative.